webstriiix/presale-escrow/backened/ENVIRONMENT_VARIABLES.md

 - Create an application
 - Get your `APP_TOKEN` and `SECRET_KEY`
 - Set `SUMSUB_LEVEL_NAME` to your verification level (e.g., "basic-kyc")

+For AML screening, ensure AML Screening is enabled on your Sumsub account.
+Our backend exposes:
+- `POST /api/aml/screen` to trigger a screening by `userId` (externalUserId) or `applicantId`
+- `GET /api/aml/status/:id` to fetch screening status (by externalUserId or applicantId)

 ### 2. Blockchain Configuration
 - **RPC_URL**: Using Infura Sepolia testnet endpoint with your key